LucianoAdonis/lucianoadonis.github.io/pages/adv-interviews.md

 # Core Mechanics

-Before jumping to the other sections, we will expend some time exploring mechanics.
-I have seen many people who try to go to an interview without preparation, which is possible when you either are getting to a level below what you currently are or have enough mileage to know how things go down.
+Before jumping to the other sections, we will expend some time exploring the mechanics.
+I have seen many people who try to go to an interview without preparation, which is possible when you either are getting to a level below what you currently are or have enough mileage to know how things go down from past experience with similar games.

 ## Character Creation

-For the rest of us mere mortals that need to preparate, creating a character that aligns with your mindset is best.
+Creating a character that aligns with your mindset is best.
 Speaking from experience, it might seem cool to imitate someone else’s build, but in the end, everything flows more naturally when you’re aligned with your strengths.

+---

 <img class="myImg" src="../images/interviews/interact-box-know-thyself.png" alt="interact-box-know-thyself" style="cursor: pointer;">

+---
 <br>

 In at least ten minutes during the beginning or middle of an interview, you'll likely be asked to summarize what you've been doing over the past few years—your process, achievements, challenges, and how you've overcome them.

+That's why it is important to know yourself just enough so you don't have to improvise and waste mental bandwidth trying to articulate inputs/words.

 **Suggested Actions:**
   - **Prepare a Speech:** It might feel challenging initially, especially if you're new to interviews or unfamiliar with English.
 But you don't want to wing it.
 Until you're more comfortable discussing your experience, preparing a concise overview and adapting your story to match what they want to hear is best.